 How to Install Raspbian on Raspberry Pi

 The Raspberry Pi is the most popular single-board computer of all times.
 It can be used for various purposes such as desktop PC, home media center, smart WiFi router, automation system, and game server.
 The use cases are endless.

 If your Raspberry Pi comes without an SD card preloaded with NOOBS, you will need to and manually install an operating system on your SD card.
-You can run many different operating systems on Raspberry Pi including various Linux distributions, Windows 10 IoT and FreeBSD.
+You can run many different operating systems on Raspberry Pi including various Linux distributions such as Arch Linux, Windows 10 IoT and FreeBSD.

 Raspbian is the recommended OS by the Raspberry Pi Foundation.
 It is based on Debian, built specifically for the Raspberry Pi boards.
 Raspbian comes pre-installed with a plethora of software for development, education, and multimedia, making it the best general-purpose OS for Raspberry Pi users.

 Installing Raspbian is as simple as writing the OS image file to the SD card.
 In this tutorial, we will show you how to format the SD card, flash the Raspbian image and boot up the Raspberry Pi.